aviation career

 So, Why Calculus?

-Somethings make perfect sense: classes in hydraulics, electrical systems and aerodynamics have all come in handy.
+Some things make perfect sense: classes in hydraulics, electrical systems and aerodynamics have all come in handy, but others seem to follow in the lines of "tradition" in regards to a degree.

 So how do we solve these degree requirements?
 My kids are currently in college and part of me wanted to urge them to create their own custom degrees and think outside of the box.
 Take or create courses in practical matters that are not only interesting but actually help you in your pursuit of your chosen field.
 The problem most college students have no idea what they want to do for a living so they end up taking some of these general courses.
 If you are going to get any type of advanced degree, calculus is usually in there.
 If you are not good at math, then chances are you will have to take a couple of Algebra classes to get ready for calculus.